 Finding accommodation in Delhi can be daunting, but selecting the right place ensures a stress-free and safe stay.
 Having visited Delhi on multiple occasions, I can recommend some excellent options for your consideration:

 Haveli Dharampura, UNESCO-awarded boutique hotel

 Located in the streets of Chandni Chowk, Haveli Dharampura is known for its cultural and heritage adaptation and restoration.
 This hotel is just around a kilometre from Red Fort.

-Located in Connaught Place, Shangri-La Eros is the perfect stay for luxury and 5 star experience.
+In Connaught Place, Shangri-La Eros is the perfect stay for luxury and a 5-star experience.
 This hotel is around 5 kilometres from Red Fort.

-Located in Connaught Place, Radisson Blu Marina Hotel is a 5 star boutique hotel with many amenities.
+In Connaught Place, Radisson Blu Marina Hotel is a 5-star boutique hotel with many amenities.
 This hotel is around 3.5 kilometres from Red Fort.

 How can you support me?